ThalesDavila/chatloop/README.md

 context()
-//will return the current context context('likePizzaLoop')
+//will return the current context context('someLoop')
+/*
-//will store {"loopToBeCalled": "likePizzaLoop"} in a local file context(undefined, 'not choose a flavor')
+will store {"loopToBeCalled": "likePizzaLoop"}
+in a local file
+*/
+context(undefined, 'some_position')
 /* second element are used for some position inside the loop, will store {"position": "not choose a flavor"}
-//undefined in a parameter results in no change(only in parameter field) */ contextDelete()
+undefined in a parameter results in no change
+(only in parameter field)
+*/
+contextDelete()
 //"reboot" the local file

 /*
 the context functions become from: require('chatloop').Development.context

-contextDelete from: require('chatloop').Development.contextDelete
+contextDelete from:
+require('chatloop').Development.contextDelete
 */
 ```